 Other factors that can also have an effect on the premium that is charged for life insurance covering will include the age, the gender, and the health of the applicant, as well as the health history, and even the family health history.
 This is because genetically, various illnesses can be carried forward through a family.

 If, however, your health is not up to what the underwriters would consider average, but yet still good enough to qualify for a policy, you may be able to qualify for a Substandard policy rating.
-This means that your premium rate would be higher than that of a Standard policyholder.
+The affect this has on your premium is that it will drive the cost up.

 What If You Don’t Qualify for Traditional Life Insurance Coverage?